Second inauguration of Donald Trump

 The inauguration of Donald Trump as the 47th president of the United States took place on Monday, January 20, 2025.
 Due to freezing temperatures and high winds, it was held inside the U.S. Capitol rotunda in Washington, D.C.
-It was the 60th U.S. presidential inauguration and the second inauguration of Trump as U.S. president, marking the commencement of his second and final presidential term and the only term of JD Vance as vice president.
+It was the 60th U.S. presidential inauguration and the second inauguration of Trump as U.S. president, marking the commencement of his second and final presidential term, and the only term of JD Vance as vice president.
 It was the second re-inauguration for a former U.S. president, after the second inauguration of Grover Cleveland in 1893.
-Trump's first inauguration was exactly eight years earlier, on January 20, 2017.
+Trump's first inauguration was eight years earlier, on January 20, 2017.

 The event included a swearing-in ceremony, a signing ceremony, an inaugural luncheon, a first honors ceremony, and then a procession and parade at Capital One Arena.
 Inaugural balls were held at various venues before and after the inaugural ceremonies.
 The Capitol rotunda can seat approximately 600 people; the number of attendees has not been disclosed.